 A film by the Anglican Church of Canada about the devastating Doctrine of Discovery decision made over 500 years ago when Pope Alexander VI ruled that the lands being “discovered” by European explorers at the time were “empty” land and its millions of Indigenous inhabitants were “non-human”.
 To this day the doctrine continues to profoundly impact Indigenous and Settler people worldwide.

 Dr. Peter Bryce was Ontario’s first Chief of Public Health.
 In the early 20th Century, as the medical officer with oversight responsibilities for Canada’s Residential School System, Bryce identified the shortcomings of the system’s response to malnutrition and tuberculosis.
 His reports on the epidemics and recommendations for their remedy were set aside by senior government officers and he was relieved of his duties.
 In 1922, Bryce published Story of a National Crime, describing the tragic consequences.

 A film adapted from the book by Richard Wagamese, Saul Indian Horse is taken forcibly from the land and his family when he’s sent to residential school.
 There, salvation comes for a while through his incredible gifts as a hockey player.
 But in the harsh realities of 1960s Canada, he battles racism, cultural alienation and displacement, and the deep effects of his residential school experience.

 The profound impact of the Canadian government’s residential school system is conveyed through the eyes of two children who were forced to face hardships and abuses beyond their years, the effects of which persisted throughout their adult lives.
 (For rent from NFB $2.95)

-Communities of Faith Support, Intercultural Diversity, Anti-Racism and Right Relations Minister
+COMMUNITIES OF FAITH AND PASTORAL RELATIONS MINISTER; Intercultural Diversity, Anti-Racism and Right Relations Minister